safespring/docs/content/service/known_issues.md

 There are some currently known issues in the Compute platform.
 This page describes the most common pitfalls.
 Known issues for Backup is under the [Backup FAQ page](/backup/faq).

+## Create volumes from image sometimes fails in new v2 platform
+Sometimes when trying to create a volume from an image, the process fails with and "Error" status on the volume.
+This has to do with backend glance servers and we are working to fix this.
+If this happens, contact support@safespring.com with the ID of the volume and we will remove the failing volume.
+Then you can try again.
+The intermittent nature of the failure has to do with that some backend glance servers does not expand the qcow2 image correctly.

 ## Networking issue with the Debian 10 images
 Unfortunately the network services installed on the publicly provided Debian 10 images are not working with OpenStack.
 One option is to install a Debain 9 image and then do an upgrade.
 Another option is to provide the following Cloud-Init script under "Configuration" when launching the instance.
 This will make the network services